Thanks for stopping by to check out my Appen review.

 It's also possible when people are not getting paid at all, there was quality of work issue.

-In many cases, these issues arise because people have a misconception of how the contractor/client relationship works.
+In many cases, these issues arise because people have a misconception of how the contractor/client relationship works, which I'll discuss more about in a moment.

 Let me explain…